hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 2.9.0 =
 * Added visualisation of plugins available for activation and deactivation.
+* Added support to turn off hCaptcha on a specific ACF Extended form.
-* Added the ability to filter hCaptcha on CF7.
+* Added support to turn off hCaptcha on a specific Contact 7 form.
 * Fixed ignoring hCaptcha on comments with Akismet.
 * Fixed interfering of WordPress and WooCommerce lost password settings.